Tasnim005/Collection/Projects/Verses App/log.md

 # Issues
 **Needs to be Addressed**
+- The button-container positioning in Quotes.html still requires adjustments for better alignment.
 - Replace alert messages with in-DOM messages for a smoother user experience.
 - Remove Bookmark Addition and display tab from the logged-out client view.